mthor1234/Passport_Challenge/README.md

     - Was stuck so I used Gson to package up the selected Profile and pass it in the Bundle to the DetailActivity, then retrieve it in the DetailFragment

+//////////// DEPENDENCY INJECTION /////////////////

 *** Tried using Dagger 2 for dependency injection but am struggling.
 Will come back if there is time

+////////// FIREBASE //////////////////////

+   - Need to generate unique ID's -> Firebase has a built in method for it for storing the items.
+But each user's unique ID can be generated / guaranteed unique by using a HashList

+    - Need to figure out how to handle storing / retrieving photos

+////////// MAIN SCREEN //////////////////////

+    - How should I handle creating a new user profile?
+Dialog Fragment???

+////////// DETAIL SCREEN //////////////////////

+    - Would like to add an onItemLongPress() to bring up a context menu to delete / edit Hobby items on the RecyclerView but this is too much.
+Settling to use an "x" icon on each hobby for deletion.
+Floating Action Bar will be used to add Hobbies